Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Introduction

 However, these models focus on \textit{undirected graphs} and therefore ignore the potential direction of the link.
-As explained in section 2, a graph autoencoder predicting that node $i$ is connected to node $j$ will also predict that node $j$ is connected to node $i$, with the same probability.
+As explained in Section 2, a graph autoencoder predicting that node $i$ is connected to node $j$ will also predict that node $j$ is connected to node $i$, with the same probability.
 This is limiting for numerous real-life applications, as \textit{directed graphs} are ubiquitous.
 For instance, web graphs are made up of directed hyperlinks.
-In social networks such as Twitter, opinion leaders are usually followed by many users, but only few of these connections are reciprocal.
+In social networks such as Twitter, opinion leaders are usually followed by many users, but only a few connections are reciprocal.
 Moreover, directed graphs are efficient abstractions in many domains where data are not explicitly structured as graphs.
-For instance, on music streaming platforms, the page providing information about an artist will usually display the $k$ most similar artists.
-Artists similarities can be represented in a graph, in which nodes are artists, connected to their $k$ most similar neighbors.
-Such graph is definitely directed: indeed, while Bob Marley might be among the most similar artists of a new unknown reggae band, it is unlikely that this band should be presented among Bob Marley's top similar artists in his page.
+For instance, on music streaming services such as Deezer and Spotify, the page providing information about an artist will usually recommend the $k$ most similar artists.
+Artist similarities can be represented in a graph, in which nodes are artists connected to their $k$ most similar neighbors.
+Such a graph would be directed: while Bob Marley might be among the most similar artists of a new unknown reggae band, it is unlikely that this band would appear among Bob Marley's top similar artists on his page.